Nozbe/NoOffice.org/_book/trust.md

 ---
 part: two
-title: Chapter 15 - Trust is the best
+title: Trust is the best
 subtitle: "Control is good, but trust is so much better!"
 ---